Polynomial Siegel disks are typically Jordan domains: Introduction

 One of the fundamental tools in our proof is trans-qc surgery.
-This surgery technique was pioneered by Haissinsky, who used it to transform an attracting basin into a parabolic basin, and then introduced to the study of Siegel disks by Petersen and Zakeri in \cite{PZ}.
+This surgery technique was pioneered by Haissinsky \cite{Ha}, who used it to transform an attracting basin into a parabolic basin, and then introduced to the study of Siegel disks by Petersen and Zakeri in \cite{PZ}.
 Compared with qc surgery, the main difficulty in performing trans-qc surgery is to verify the integrability of certain degenerate Beltrami differentials.
 This often requires some delicate area estimates.
 In \cite{PZ} the authors there used Petersen puzzles to obtain the desired estimate for the Douady-Ghys premodel.
-This idea was then adapted to some slightly more general situations in \cite{Zh2}.
-Up to now it is not known if the invariant Beltrami differential is always integrable for an arbitrarily given premodel.
-This is the essential challenge in generalizing Petersen-Zakeri's theorem to polynomial maps of higher degrees.
+For a general premodel, however, it is not known if the invariant Beltrami differential is integrable or not.
+This is the essential challenge in generalizing Petersen-Zakeri's theorem to polynomial maps of all degrees.